Hierarchical Importance Sampling for Estimating Occupation Time for SDE Solutions: Multilevel Importance Sampling

 where the coarse-level control is defined by

 Unlike the single-level likelihood approach, where the fine and coarse paths are coupled prior to the change of measure, the present method performs the coupling after the change of measure.
 This strategy ensures that the same likelihood \( L_{N_\ell} \) is employed for levels \( \ell \) and \( \ell-1\).
-Under this construction, the variance of the multilevel difference becomes the following:
+Under this construction, the variance of the multilevel difference in the smooth case becomes the following:

+This variance is expected to decay at the same rate (rate = 2) as the standard MLMC variance.